-It maintains the pH of the solution and also permeabilize the cell membrane.
+It maintains the pH of the solution and also permeabilizes the cell membrane.

-It is a chelating agent and blocks the activity of DNase enzyme.
+It is a chelating agent and blocks the activity of the DNase enzyme.

-It is an anionic detergent which helps in denaturation of cell membrane protein.
+It is an anionic detergent that helps in the denaturation of cell membrane protein.

 Protects DNA from mixing with other cell organelles